Home of the World’s Largest Urban Bat Colony

 Choosing a viewing spot

-There are three common spots for viewing the emergence: on top of the bridge, under the bridge on the north shoreline, and under the bridge on the southeast shoreline.
-The southeast shoreline (farthest from downtown) is our favorite spot to view the bats.
+There are three common spots for viewing the emergence: on top of the bridge, under the bridge on the north shoreline, and under the bridge on the southeast side.
+The southeast side (farthest from downtown) is our favorite spot to view the bats.

 There seems to be little left of our work with The Trail Foundation.
 We enhanced this view back in 2020 by removing tall invasive shrubs and replanting with bunch grasses and acanthus, which should have provided great hummingbird activity before dark while not blocking views of the bats’ flight.
 It mostly got stomped out by bat watchers.
 We also had the City of Austin control the poison ivy that had grown on shrubs overhanging the trail and continue to monitor that situation.